mfagundez/twitter-exporter/README.md

 ```

 # output
-A file for each given user with tweets that match with datetime filter criteria (if any).
+A csv file for each given user with tweets that match with datetime filter criteria (if any).

 Each file row represents one tweet with following information: